-The broadcast time includes the time it takes to read the data over NFS at Ethernet speeds on a loaded Ethernet.
-The broadcast time for the 512-node case is substantially less than for the smaller partitions because while the timings were being gathered for partitions smaller than 512 nodes, the other partitions were also running other jobs causing both disk and Ethernet contention.
-The image gathering time (send) is the time it takes for the nodes to send their composited image tiles to the host.
-As can be seen, the image gathering time is only slightly slower for larger partitions which have more image-tiles.
-Both of these times will be mitigated by use of the parallel storage and the use of the H1PPI frame buffer.
+We also measured the data distribution time and image gathering time.
+The data distribution time includes the time it takes to read the data over NFS at Ethernet speeds on a loaded Ethernet.
+The image gathering time is the time it takes for the nodes to send their composited image tiles to the host.
+While other partitions were also running, the data distribution time could vary dramatically due to the disk and Ethernet contention.
+Taking the vorticity data set as an example, the distribution data varied from 40 to 90 seconds regardless of the partition size.
+For the above tests, a 64×64 image can be gathered within 0.01 seconds and a 512×512 image within 1 second.
+For the same image size, the image gathering time is only slightly slower for larger partitions which have more image-tiles.
+Both of the data distribution time and image gathering time will be mitigated by use of the parallel storage and the use of the HIPPI frame buffer.